 How Much Hot Water Do You Consume?

 Regardless of the type of on-demand heater you choose, it’s important to get an accurate sense of how much hot water you’re likely to need at any one time.
-Any model you choose must be able to match your gallons per minute water demand.
+Any model you choose must be able to match your maximum gallons per minute water demand.
 Some units, for example, can only heat enough water for one shower at a time.
 If someone decides to do the dishes while you’re lathering up, you both get lukewarm water.
 Models are certainly available large enough to handle multiple loads, you just need to realize that it’s important to look for them specifically.
 This is especially true if your incoming water is particularly cold, as you’d get from a deep well.

 Also, if your water supply is rich in dissolved minerals, you will have to periodically remove scale build up on the heat exchanger inside the unit.
 Be sure that water supply lines feeding the heater are equipped with shut off valves and quick disconnect fittings to make this maintenance chore easier.
+Descaling is not an insignificant chore.
+We do it at my son’s place, and it requires a pump, some hoses, and a 5 gallon pail to circulate vinegar through the heat exchanger.
+The process takes several hours.
+Given the moderately hard water he’s got, this needs to happen every six months or so.

 The video below I made shows tankless water heater technology in more detail.